-- 1. Squirrels are extremely destructive, often spoiling much more fruit than they actually eat. - 2.
+- 1. Squirrels are extremely destructive, sometimes spoiling much more fruit than they actually eat. - 2.
 Unlike raccoons and possums, squirrels are very difficult to trap. - 3.
 In my experience, after five or ten squirrels have been taken out by Mr. Pellet, the entire population will clear out from the property.
 Of course hungry scouts will eventually enter to test.
 I have been able to maintain reasonable control with only an occasional reminder example needed. - 4.
-Birds can be very damaging to certain fruit, such as figs, jaboticabas, stone fruit, and berries.
+Birds can be very damaging to certain fruit, such as figs, jaboticabas, stone fruit, and berries--- but be aware that many species do not eat fruit, and may even eat pest insects or chase off fruit-eating species.
 Besides bagging, bird netting can be used.
 It is very cumbersome to put on and take off, and picks up pieces of debris like a magnet.
 Also, you should have a pellet gun available to euthanize birds that get hopelessly entangled (you will not be able to remove them without serious injury to the bird and possibly to yourself as well).